QuickBooks Blog

 hiring

-Employee onboarding: A step-by-step guide with our best strategies
+Employee onboarding: A step-by-step guide, best practices, and checklist

-You only get one chance to make a first impression, and a good one is crucial for employee onboarding.
-While some businesses boil onboarding down to orientation and a week of training, this approach misses a valuable opportunity.
+You only get one chance to make a first impression, and a good one is key for employee onboarding.
+While some businesses boil onboarding down to completing an employee background check, orientation and a week of training, this approach misses a valuable opportunity.

 An explanation of what employee onboarding means including that you'll make hiring decisions, welcome new hires, and transition them into the role.